Playing electronic instruments and singing openly gay lyrics in a shrill falsetto, this London trio burst onto a complacent music scene in 1984.

 While the songs continued to address gay issues, the lyrics became vague and subtle enough to be overlooked by casual listeners.

-Steve Bronski (born Steve Forrest) died in December 2021, aged 61, following a fire at his home.
+Bronski died in December 2021, aged 61, following a fire at his home.